yyshastri/Portfolio/README.md

 # Preamble
 This folder has exemplars of my writing and research skills including my publications and graphs/images based on my research.
-This folder also includes data from my hobby projects mostly around historical cartography and statistical data from British rule in India.

-The different elements of the folder are organized in the following order: the research outputs (peer-reviewed publications) and associated graphs/figures take priority while the hobby projects which include graphs/maps are slotted in after the published research outputs.

 Below is a list of the files with a brief description of each: